 When Should You Consider P2P Lending?

 As a borrower, peer to peer lending might work for you.
-It’s especially useful if you’re looking for better interest rates.
-You can find it easier to secure a great loan if you have a healthy credit rating.
-But they also provide another avenue if banks have rejected you.
-P2P lending could be right for you if you want to borrow some money.
-However, sometimes banks or other loans will get you a better deal.
-It’s important to compare what’s available to you to ensure you make the right choice.
+It’s especially useful if you’re looking for loans with better interest rates.
+You may find it easier to secure a great loan if you have a good credit rating.
+But they can also provide another avenue if banks have rejected your loan application.

 Peer to peer lending can be a great way to both borrow and make money.
-Before you decide if it’s for you, make sure you look at it from every angle.
+But before you decide if it’s right for you, make sure you look at it from every angle.